cashapp/spirit/README.md

 The goal of spirit is to apply schema changes much faster than gh-ost.
 This makes it unsuitable in the following scenarios:
 - You use read-replicas to serve traffic
-- You have tables with `VARCHAR` primary keys
 - You require support for older versions of MySQL

 If this is the case, `gh-ost` remains a fine choice.